 My friend Evan and I were checking out a trail for our running group, The DC Hash House Harriers (DCH3).
 As we followed the route, it became clear Evan and I have different definitions of what constitutes a hill.
 We decided to do a joint blog about hills, each writing half without input from the other.
 This is the result.

-Continue reading “What Defines a Hill”Tag: #friends
+Continue reading “What Defines a Hill”Adam

 On March 9th of last week, Adam Ray would have turned 40.
 Adam was the son of my West Point classmate Jim and his wife Donna.
 He was killed by an IED in Afghanistan on February 9th, 2010, one month shy of his 24th birthday.
 The administration’s cavalier attitude about the current war with Iran is raising old ghosts from past conflicts.